-- 1. The Chief Emergency Officer/Coordinator of School Safety and Security will evaluate the impact of an emergency on other educational agencies within the school district. - 2.
+- 1. The Chief Emergency Officer/Safety and Security Coordinator will evaluate the impact of an emergency on other educational agencies within the school district. - 2.
 If the impact is evident, the Chief Emergency Officer will inform the contact person at each affected educational agency of the status of the emergency. - 3.
-If contact with other educational agencies cannot be made, the Chief Emergency Officer/Coordinator of School Safety and Security will contact the appropriate police agency for assistance in communicating information to these educational facilities. - 4.
-If transportation, sheltering and other types of assistance are to be provided to other educational agencies, the Chief Emergency Officer/Coordinator of School Safety and Security will make arrangements to implement this assistance.
+If contact with other educational agencies cannot be made, the Chief Emergency Officer/Safety and Security Coordinator will contact the appropriate police agency for assistance in communicating information to these educational facilities. - 4.
+If transportation, sheltering and other types of assistance are to be provided to other educational agencies, the Chief Emergency Officer/Safety and Security Coordinator will make arrangements to implement this assistance.